deepikagandla7456/Quiz-App-With-Timer/README.md

 - Category selection: Programming or Mathematics.
 - Choose the number of questions: 5, 10, 15, 20, 25.
-- Countdown timer during the quiz.
+- A countdown timer shows the time left.
-- Final message shows results (e.g., “9 out of 10 questions are correct”).
+- Final message shows how many answers were correct.
-- Responsive design that works on all devices.
+- Works well on phones, tablets, and desktops.
 - "Try Again" button to restart the quiz.

 ---